ghimiresunil/33-important-NLP-tasks-and-most-popular-nlp-library/README.md

 - Grammatical Error Correction: correcting different kinds of errors in text such as spelling, punctuation, grammatical, and word choice errors.
 - Feature Extraction: extraction of generic numerical features from text, usually embeddings.

-# Awesome 20 popular NLP libraries os 2022
+# Awesome 20 popular NLP libraries of 2022

 Here is the list of top libraries, sorted by their number of GitHub stars.